 There’s always a gap between the floors and the baseboard.
-So, can you caulk between the baseboard and floorboards to cover that gap?
+So, can you caulk between them to cover that gap?

-- Caulking between the floorboard and dashboard will prevent water damage, especially in cases of broken pipes or water heater leaks.
+- Prevents water damage, especially in broken pipes or water heater leaks.

-- Caulking prevents dust nibs and debris from getting underneath your floorboards.
+- It prevents dust nibs and debris from getting underneath.

-- Caulking paste also blends into the color and shade of the floorboard and baseboard.
+- Blends into the color and shade of the floorboard and baseboard.

 - You can paint over caulk with any type of paint as long as you prime and use good paint.

-- Caulking paste can’t be used with porous floorboards, vinyl sheets, or carpets.
+- It can’t be used with porous floorboards, vinyl sheets, or carpets.

-- Caulking paste can seal expansion gaps making it difficult for floating floors like laminate to acclimate on the subfloor.
+- It seals the expansion gaps making it difficult for floating floors (such as laminate) to acclimate.

-- Caulking paste can turn brown or yellow after a while especially if the caulk is exposed to direct sunlight.
+- Caulk can turn brown or yellow after a while, especially if it is exposed to direct sunlight.

-There are different types of caulking pastes and compounds that you can use around floors and walls.
-But, let’s check out the best types to use on floorboards and baseboards.
+There are different types that you can use around floors and walls.
+But, let’s check out the best ones:

-Latex caulk is a water-based paste that is manufactured by combining synthetic polymers and natural latex compounds.
+Latex caulk is a water-based paste manufactured by combining synthetic polymers and natural latex compounds.

-Latex caulk due to its water-based formula is compatible with floorboards and baseboards and the paste dries very quickly.
-On average, latex caulk will dry completely in about an hour.
+Due to its water-based formula, it is compatible with floorboards and baseboards, and the paste dries fast.
+On average, latex caulk dries within an hour.

-The presence of natural latex (rubber-like compounds) in the latex caulk makes it expand and stretch which means that this caulk can be used to fill large holes and gaps between the floorboard and baseboard.
+The presence of natural latex (rubber-like compounds) makes it expand and stretch.
+This means that it can be used to fill large holes and gaps between the floorboard and baseboard.

-- Latex caulk can be covered with any type or color of paint to match the floor color.
+- You can cover it with any type (or color) of paint to match the floor color.

-- Latex caulk is not weather-resistant and will get ruined if you use it on outdoor floorboards.
+- Latex caulk is not weather-resistant and will get ruined if you use it outdoors.

-- Latex caulk will wear off easily if exposed to high temperatures.
+- It will wear off if exposed to high temperatures.

 Silicone Acrylic Latex Caulk